micmejia/bible-dump/NKJV/Isaiah/Isa 22.md

 ###### 1
-The [^a]burden against the Valley of Vision.
+The burden against the Valley of Vision.
 What ails you now, that you have all gone up to the housetops,

 ###### 2
-You who are full of noise, A [^b]tumultuous city, a joyous city?
+You who are full of noise, A tumultuous city, a joyous city?
 Your slain _men are_ not slain with the sword, Nor dead in battle.

 ###### 3
 All your rulers have fled together; They are captured by the archers.
 All who are found in you are bound together; They have fled from afar.